Enhancing Circuit Fidelity in Transmon Qubit Rings via Operation Duration Tuning under Strong Connectivity Noise: Analytical origin of the fidelity optimal operation point: a two qubit example

 For theoretical analysis, only the optimized unitary operators $R_k$ are required, while the control-field sequences defined by Eq.~\eqref{eq:norm_constraint} provide a direct pathway to experimental realization.

-\section{Analytical origin of the fidelity sweet spot: a two-qubit example}
+\section{Analytical origin of the fidelity optimal operation point: a two qubit example}

-To elucidate the physical origin of the fidelity sweet spot, we analyze a minimal two-qubit model undergoing two consecutive SWAP operations.
+To elucidate the physical origin of the fidelity optimal operation point, we analyze a minimal two-qubit model undergoing two consecutive SWAP operations.
 Although such a system does not require both cavity and CPW couplings, we employ a simplified Hamiltonian to extract analytical insight into coherence behavior.
 The model Hamiltonian is defined as

 where superconducting-qubit frequency terms are omitted to isolate the essential structure of the noise response.
 We choose as an initial state the GHZ state, which in the two-qubit case corresponds to the Bell state,